nnedevn/snake-game/README.md

 ## Approach
 * Researched existing implementations
 * Broke down the structure into main components
+* Structucred each component into an encapsulated function, which exposes only certain methods
 ## Technologies Used
 * Vanilla JavaScript (not hte Vanilla JS framework)
 * HTML 5 Canvas